-===:: This family of molecules contains 9 different stereoisomers, including enantiomers.
-2. Draw all 3D structures of the stereoisomers that are optically active.
+1. Draw the structural formula of inositols without stereochemical details.
+This family of molecules contains 9 different stereoisomers, including enantiomers.
+2. Draw 3D structures of all the stereoisomers that are optically active.

 The structure of a specific inositol, called myo-inositol, is studied here.
 Only one of its chair conformers is predominant and its structure can be deduced from its 1H NMR spectrum.
 The spectrum below was obtained at 600 MHz in D2O.
 No other signal from that compound was observed in the spectrum.
 The integration is indicated on the spectrum below each signal.